Five things to watch for at landmark tech antitrust hearing

 Good production value, ironic technical difficulties

-Having four tech CEOs testify about the ways they’ve irrevocably changed the industry forever over a WebEx video chat is a bit on the nose.
-Due to covid-19, Bezos, Cook, Zuckerberg and Pichai will appear in front of Congress on screens, over a product owned by non-involved Cisco.
-They will probably find the most humble, least distracting corners of their estates or corporate campuses for the backdrop, and use professional level lighting and cameras.
+Having four tech CEOs testify about the ways they’ve irrevocably changed the industry forever over a Webex video chat is a bit on the nose.
+Because of the coronavirus pandemic, Bezos, Cook, Zuckerberg and Pichai will appear in front of Congress on screens, over a product owned by non-involved Cisco.
+They will probably find the most humble, least distracting corners of their estates or corporate campuses for their backdrops, and use professional-level lighting and cameras.

-Everyone is fairly familiar with video conferencing at this point in the pandemic, including Congress itself which has used it to interview notable subject like Anthony S. Fauci and Treasury Secretary Steven Mnuchin.
-But there’s still a chance of some classic teleconferencing glitches, like a frozen video feed, delayed audio, or a muted line.
+Everyone is fairly familiar with video conferencing at this point in the pandemic, including Congress, which has used it to interview notable subjects such as Anthony S. Fauci, the nation’s top infectious-diseases expert, and Treasury Secretary Steven Mnuchin.
+But there’s still a chance of some classic teleconferencing glitches, such as a frozen video feed, delayed audio or a muted line.

-It may also ruffle the tech executives’ feathers, considering the companies all have their own video conferencing alternatives.
+It may also ruffle the tech executives’ feathers, considering the companies all have their own videoconferencing alternatives.

 More tech-savvy lawmakers

 When Zuckerberg testified before Congress about the company’s data practices in 2018, there were a lot of questions that seemed to misunderstand how some technology works.
-The lawmakers asked about whether Facebook could see their emails on WhatsApp (the Facebook owned messaging app is encrypted, does not send or receive emails) and how Facebook makes money. (”Senator, we run ads,” Zuckerberg famously replied.)
+The lawmakers asked about whether Facebook could see their emails on WhatsApp (the Facebook-owned messaging app is encrypted, and does not send or receive emails) and how Facebook makes money. (”Senator, we run ads,” Zuckerberg famously replied.)

 The questions were widely ridiculed on social media.